Reading from Network

 }

-The space field shows the number of bytes in the data field.
-This is not a field in the Account type itself, but included in the response.
+The space field shows the number of bytes contained in the data field.
+This is not a field in the Account type itself, but is included in the response.

 In this example, the space field is 0 because the data field contains 0 bytes of data.